Shwai-He/Shwai-He.github.io/_pages/about.md

 </p>

 <p class="bio-paragraph">
-My research focuses on building the next generation of efficient, scalable, and adaptive foundation models.
+My research spans <strong>theory</strong>, <strong>algorithm</strong>, <strong>system</strong>, and <strong>application</strong> in the pursuit of efficient foundation models.
 I study how computation, parameters, and modalities interact inside large models to uncover the principles that govern their capacity, redundancy, and generalization.
 Based on these insights, I develop methods for model compression, adaptive inference, parameter-efficient fine-tuning, and modality-aware optimization, with the goal of making powerful models substantially more efficient without sacrificing capability.
 </p>

 <p class="bio-paragraph">
 I further explore system- and hardware-aware techniques that make these advances practical in real-world deployment.
-More recently, I have been extending this line of work to unified multimodal architectures that dynamically coordinate shared and specialized computation across language and vision.
-Broadly, my goal is to bridge model understanding, algorithm design, and efficient deployment, enabling foundation models that are not only larger and stronger, but also more economical, reliable, and widely usable.
+More recently, I have been extending this line of work to unified multimodal architectures across language and vision, with applications in dense retrieval and generation.
+Broadly, my goal is to bridge model understanding, algorithm design, and efficient deployment, enabling foundation models that are not only stronger, but also more economical, reliable, and widely usable.
 </p>

 News